 The impact of area deprivation was examined by looking at mean BMI and obesity prevalence by quintiles of the Index of Multiple Deprivation (IMD).
-Levels of obesity were highest for both boys and girls in the two most deprived quintiles (16% to 19%, compared with 9% to 14% in higher quintiles).
+Following a similar pattern to household income, levels of obesity were considerably higher for both boys and girls in the two most deprived quintiles compared with those in less deprived quintiles (see Figure 11D).

-There were no equivalent significant variations by IMD quintiles in mean BMI.
-Table 11.4
+There was a similar pattern of significant variation by IMD quintiles in mean BMI, with higher mean BMI in more deprived areas.
+Table 11.4, Figure 11D